aldefouw/react_query_builder/README.md

 Yes - that's a lot of dependencies.

-But this is meant to a plug-and-play solution.
+But this is meant to be a plug-and-play solution.

 ## Development Group Gemfile